models-promo-shot-smile-face

 Julaine vs Sculptra: What’s Changed in 2026 (Dr Brennand’s Updated View)

-By Dr Duncan Brennand, Lead Aesthetic Doctor at L’Atelier Aesthetics, 101 Harley Street
+By the team at L’Atelier Aesthetics, checked by Dr Duncan Brennand, Lead Aesthetic Doctor, 101 Harley Street

-Julaine vs Sculptra in 2026: which is better?
+Julaine vs Sculptra in 2026: Which Is Better?

 Read more